The 11 Best SaaS Integration Platforms in 2026

 SaaS (software as a service) apps are delivered over the internet, meaning you don’t need to install them locally.
 SaaS integration platforms are tools that are both delivered over the internet and integrate SaaS apps.
 That means you can bridge the gap between the SaaS tools you rely on for day-to-day work with a similar platform.

-- Two-way sync: These platforms sync changes back and forth between the apps they integrate.
+- Two-way sync: Two-way sync platforms sync changes back and forth between the apps they integrate.

 - One-way automation: These tools push updates and work items in one direction, from one app to another.